 On a somewhat related note we would like to ask the Board to provide more clarity as to the envisaged timeline.
 We are aware of the fact that many preparers in Germany have actually put their implementation projects on hold pending a robust signal as to when the final standard might become effective - noting that the current effective date in IFRS 9 of 1 January 2015 seems implausible.
 On the basis that the IASB has tentatively decided to allow insurance entities apply the revised version of IFRS 4 and IFRS 9 at the same time, and given that the envisaged effective date for a revised IFRS 4 is 1 January 2018, it would seem appropriate to have that effective date apply to all entities whether or not they have insurance business.
-We acknowledge that this would mean having the revised financial instruments standard become effective ten years after the outbreak of the financial crisis.
-However, we feel that even if the effective date was set to be 2016 - notwithstanding that financial institutions need sufficient time to adjust their systems, particularly for the new impairment provisions - this would still be eight years from the start of the financial crisis, so this argument does not seem to carry much weight anyway.
+We acknowledge that this would mean having the revised financial instruments standard become effective date was set to be 2016 - notwithstanding that financial institutions need sufficient time to adjust their systems, particularly for the new impairment provisions - this would still be eight years from the start of the financial crisis, so this argument does not seem to carry much weight anyway.
 Given that the IASB is about to abolish complex transition requirements in IFRS 9, which we highly appreciate, it seems counterintuitive to reintroduce different effective dates for different constituencies.
 Hence, we suggest the Board consider an effective date that is reliable and applicable for its entire constituency and make that date known at the earliest point in time possible.
 Since IFRS 9 is already applied by some entities in other parts of the world and the Board explicitly allowed for an early adoption of phases already completed, we further believe that the IASB should provide an option to early adopt as the comparability argument put forward in the revenue recognition project does not hold for this project.